nhreimer/nxvfxvst/Readme.md

 # nxvfx VST3

-### Description
+## Description

-A midi event VFX engine for VST3 that comes with a standalone test playground application.
+A highly configurable and modular Video Effects Engine for midi events.
+It VST3 that comes with a standalone test playground application.

-This is a highly configurable and modular graphics plugin for implementing your own algorithms or shaders that react to midi events.

-### Features
+## Features

 * Ability to run in Standalone and VST3 Plugin
   * In Standalone (testing only, no audio)